Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 • Complex coding experience.

-So if you have no money to get started with hosting and domain then you should consider blogging on sites like medium, Linkedin, etc.
+So if you have no money to get started with hosting and domain then you should consider blogging on sites like Medium, Linkedin, etc.

 But there are still some downsides to it, and that leads us to the next mistakes.